 eMagin's cash, cash equivalents, accounts receivable, short-term investments, and accounts payable are stated at cost which approximates fair value due to the short-term nature of these instruments.
-In addition, the long-term investments are stated at cost which approximates fair value.
+Long-term investments are stated at cost which approximates fair value.